 - People were protected from the risk of abuse and care practices were safe.
 Safeguarding training was provided and completed by all staff.
-Management and staff understood safeguarding and protection matters and were clear about when to report incidents and safeguarding concerns to other agencies. - We observed the support people received and their interactions with staff which were relaxed and demonstrated trust and confidence in the members of staff.
-One person told us, "The staff are good, they are here for me." - Staff had a good understanding of what to do to ensure people were protected from abuse.
+Management and staff understood safeguarding and protection matters and were clear about when to report incidents and safeguarding concerns to other agencies. - We observed the support people received and their interactions with staff which were relaxed and demonstrated trust and confidence.
+One person told us, "The staff are good, I'm happy here.
+They help me with anything that I need." - Staff had a good understanding of how to protect people from abuse.
 They referred to the provider's whistleblowing policy and said they would not hesitate to report poor or unsafe care.
-One member of staff told us, "I have done safeguarding training, I know what to do."
+One member of staff told us, "We raise any issues we have with the managers or the authorities."